Work Package Crop and grassland production and disease control

 - Club root is an important disease of oil seed rape: an existing club root assay was validated and used to evaluate alternative club-root control treatments and is being used in an AHDB funded project on clubroot spread and is now being offered as a commercial diagnostic assay.

-We shall continue the development and validation of diagnostic tools for important crop pests and pathogens affecting or posing a threat to Scottish crops.
+We shall continue the development and validation of diagnostic tools for important crop pests and pathogens affecting or posing a threat to Scottish crops in the new SRP JHI-A1-2 WP1.
 Assays developed will continue to either be validated and incorporated directly into relevant IPM toolboxes or be deployed to develop disease risk assessments and/or forecasting to inform IPM strategies.
-The dynamic nature of the soft-fruit industry necessitates the potential for new diagnostics to be developed if necessary.
-Research using various sensor technologies will progress along a number of threads in this emerging area, ensuring that new diagnostic techniques can be deployed in the near future.